-We seem to fly more international business class now, than before I quit my “real” job.
+We seem to fly more international business class travel now, than before I quit my “real” job.
 In the last 6 years, we’ve flown some of the top business class products on the market.
-And, we’ve learned how to make the most of a business class flight.
-In this post, we share our top 10 business class travel tips, and offer a round up of some of our top business class flights.
-And, the best part, because I am not really a business traveller, I can spend my time enjoying the business class flights!
+And we’ve learned how to make the most of a business class flight.
+In this post, we share our top 10 business class travel tips and offer a roundup of some of our top business class flights.
+And, the best part, because I am not really a business traveler, I can spend my time enjoying the business class flights!
 Not working!

 How to Make the Most of the Best Business Class Perks

-There is so much more to flying international business class than the flight itself.
-Sure, for business flyers, the main perks are being more comfortable and the ability to work.
-But, for leisure travelers the best business class airlines provide services and experiences in the air that might rival those in your destination.
+I can’t even remember my first time flying business class, but I do remember my first time in business class in a premier product.
+I remember the excitement, but I really remember that the business class flight experience actually starts on the ground.
+There is so much more to flying business class than the flight itself.
+Sure, for business flyers, the main business class perks are being more comfortable and the ability to work.
+But, for leisure travelers, the best business class airlines provide services and experiences in the air that might rival those in your destination.

-Another reason why we like to make the most of our business class tickets is because we are so different from the business travelers we used to be.
-Typical business man knows their next business or first class flight is just around the corner.
+Another reason why we like to make the most of our business class tickets is that we are so different from the business class travelers we used to be.
+A typical businessman knows their next business or first class flight is just around the corner.
 For us, we never know when we will be flying business class again.

-Learn how to earn loads of miles with Cracking the Code to Travel Hacking
+Learn how to earn loads of miles to travel on business class with Cracking the Code to Travel Hacking

 Here are our top business travel tips: